 Living with a chronic disease is a challenge but this doesn’t mean that you can no longer do anything with your life once you’re diagnosed with one.
 The breakthroughs in the medical industry allowed people with chronic diseases to live comfortably and get out from their comfort zones.

-Clorinda Walley is the executive director of Good Days from CDF, one of the few charitable organizations that provides financial assistance to patients who cannot afford the medications they desperately need.
+Clorinda Walley is the executive director of Good Days from CDF, one of the few charitable organizations that provide financial assistance to patients who cannot afford the medications they desperately need.
 To learn more, visit our website at GoodDaysfromCDF.org.
-Follow us on Facebook, Twitter and Google+.
+Follow us on Facebook or Twitter.